Wood fired pizza oven cooking techniques

 Heat retention in a steel oven vs a brick oven

 As you can see in the chart, if you are cooking a small number of pizzas, the Bella pizza oven is slightly faster than the Forno Bravo refractory oven, but as your volume increases, the brick oven becomes more efficient.

-So if you plan on doing a lot of bread baking or roasting, a Bella portable pizza oven will require more attention to the fire to maintain proper temperature levels, just like if you were cooking higher volumes of pizza.Learn more about Bella Steel Pizza Ovens
+If you plan on baking a lot of bread baking or roasting food frequently, a Bella portable pizza oven will do the job well, but will require more attention to the fire to maintain proper temperature levels than in a refractory oven, the same goes if you are cooking higher volumes of pizza.Learn more about Bella Steel Pizza Ovens